metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_gateway_class_v1beta1_manifest.md

 Optional:

 - `description` (String) Description helps describe a GatewayClass with more details.
 - `parameters_ref` (Attributes) ParametersRef is a reference to a resource that contains the configurationparameters corresponding to the GatewayClass.
 This is optional if thecontroller does not require any additional configuration.ParametersRef can reference a standard Kubernetes resource, i.e. ConfigMap,or an implementation-specific custom resource.
-The resource can becluster-scoped or namespace-scoped.If the referent cannot be found, the GatewayClass's 'InvalidParameters'status condition will be true.Support: Implementation-specific (see [below for nested schema](#nestedatt--spec--parameters_ref))
+The resource can becluster-scoped or namespace-scoped.If the referent cannot be found, the GatewayClass's 'InvalidParameters'status condition will be true.A Gateway for this GatewayClass may provide its own 'parametersRef'.
+When both are specified,the merging behavior is implementation specific.It is generally recommended that GatewayClass provides defaults that can be overridden by a Gateway.Support: Implementation-specific (see [below for nested schema](#nestedatt--spec--parameters_ref))

 <a id="nestedatt--spec--parameters_ref"></a>
 ### Nested Schema for `spec.parameters_ref`